Cloud infrastructure assumes workloads are uniform. Enterprise databases are the exception – and AI is making that tension more visible than ever.

 Category: Databases

-Databases are the systems of record at the centre of the enterprise.
-They exist to ensure correctness, durability, and control over critical data.
+Databases are the systems of record at the heart of the enterprise.
+They were designed for correctness, durability, and human-paced interaction – not for continuous, machine-driven access patterns.

-That assumption is now under pressure.
-As AI systems begin to interact directly with data, the database remains the point of truth… but the way it is accessed is starting to change.
+As workloads evolve, the database remains the point of truth… but the assumptions around how it is accessed are starting to break.

 Databases Were Built for Humans – AI Agents Change the Equation